 Salim Ali, one of the greatest ornithologists and naturalists of all time, is also known as the “birdman of India”.
 He was one of the very first scientists to carry out systematic bird surveys in India and abroad.
 His research work is considered highly influential in the development of ornithology.

-Salim Moizuddin Abdul Ali was born on November 12, 1896.
-He attended college, but did not receive any university degree.
-To assist his brother in wolfram mining, he went to Burma, but spent most of his time looking for birds.
+Salim Ali attended college, but did not receive any university degree.
+To assist his brother in tungsten mining and timber, he went to Burma (now Myanmar), but spent most of his time looking for birds.
 Soon, he returned back to Bombay.

 Contributions and Achievements:

 As soon as Salim returned, he studied and completed a degree in zoology from St Xavier’s College.
-He married Tehmina Begum, a distant relative, in December 1918, and secured a position of a guide at the museum of the Bombay Natural History Society.
-Only 20 years old, he conducted the visitors and instructed them about the preserved birds.
+He married Tehmina Begum, a distant relative, in December 1918, and secured a position of a guide in 1926 at the museum of the Bombay Natural History Society.
+He conducted the visitors and instructed them about the preserved birds.
 His interest in the living conditions of birds grew even more.
-Therefore, Salim visited Germany and saw Dr. Irvin Strassman, a world famous ornithologist.
+Therefore, Salim visited Germany and visited Dr. Irvin Strassman, a world famous ornithologist.
 He returned to India in 1930 after one year but his post in the museum had been removed for financial reasons.

 He published a research paper discussing the nature and activities of the weaver bird in 1930.
-The piece made him famous and established his name in the field of ornithology.
-Salim also traveled from place to place to find out more about different species of the birds.
+The article made him famous and established his name in the field of ornithology.
+Salim also traveled from place to place to find conducting bird surveys and making detailed observations.

 Later Life and Death:

 Salim not only researched about birds, but also contributed to the arena of protection of nature.
 For his extraordinary efforts, he was given an international award of INR 5 lacs, but he donated all the money to Bombay Natural History Society.
 The Government of India honored him with a Padma Bhushan in 1958 and the Padma Vibushan in 1976.